irs1318dev/irs1318_2023/Ultimate Robot Programming Guide.md

 4. Operation names must be defined in either ``AnalogOperation`` or ``DigitalOperation``, and buttons must be assigned to each operation.

 TuningConstants are optional, but can be used.

+## Troubleshooting Visual Studio Code

+Visual Studio Code handles many things at the same time, so this can be an ongoing list of issues that you may run into when using it.

+One way that often fixes any problems you may be having regarding synchronizing with the repository, or VSC not recognizing libraries or imports, is to simply clone the repository again.
+Go to the folder where your cloned files are and delete everything.
+Then, clone the repository again.
+This usually works.
+If it does not, then that means there is a fundamental issue with the code.
+Do not commit your code if you are having issues.